 Let's take a closer look at these five essential products for cyclists looking to build or preserve strong, sturdy, and resilient feet.

 1. Catalyst Pedals

-The Catalyst Pedal by Pedaling Innovations is a total game-changer for all types of cyclists.
+The Catalyst Pedal by Pedaling Innovations is a total game changer for all types of cyclists.
 This extra-long platform pedal has a number of distinct advantages over conventional clipless cycling pedals and even other flat pedals.
-For example, it allows you to put both ends of your main foot arch (i.e., your forefoot and heel) on the pedal, which helps enable natural arch support and allows you to get the very most out of every pedal stroke.
+For example, it allows you to put both ends of your main foot arch (i.e., your forefoot and your heel) on the pedal, which helps enable natural arch support and allows you to get the very most out of every pedal stroke.

 SHOP CATALYST PEDALS

 Almost all cycling shoes available today do not allow your toes to spread out.
 In fact, they do quite the opposite, which is a significant problem from a foot health perspective.
 The importance of healthy, natural toe splay cannot be overstated when it comes to pedaling a bike.
 Getting your toes spread back out to the position that nature intended (i.e., in line with their corresponding metatarsal bones) is crucial in enabling a strong, powerful foot and pedal stroke and in preventing the injuries or painful problems that commonly befall cyclists.